alphagov/stageprompt/README.md

 ## Example

-Include `stageprompt.js` in your HTML, and set it up by running something like:
+Include `stageprompt.js` in your HTML, and set it up by providing a function to be called at each stage.
+In the example below an event is sent to Google Analytics for each stage.

     $(function () {
       GOVUK.performance.stageprompt.setup(function (journeyStage) {
         _gaq.push(['_trackEvent', journeyStage , 'n/a', undefined, undefined, true]);
       })
     });

-...in your page to send journeys to Google Analytics, for example.

 Add `data-journey` attributes to your HTML to indicate the flow of your transaction.
 For example: